 9. Check in with your social media person.

-Some organizations have a team dedicated to this, or may draft one knowledgeable person for the task (or it may fall onto you.
-You multiple-hat-wearer!).
-Whatever the case, figure out your plan for spreading the word before, during and right after the event.
-It’s never too late to figure this out, and Network for Good has some great tips for starting to wrap your head around a social event strategy.
+Whatever the case, figure out your plan for spreading the word before, during and after the event.
+Network for Good has some great tips for starting to wrap your head around a social event strategy.

 10. Always triple-check the collateral.

 I know I said 10, but I have one more…and that’s to take a breather!
-You’re working hard and it’s all coming together.
-Success largely depends on preparation, but a small piece of it is faith.
-Keep calm and trust that things will fall into place.
+You’re working hard and you’ve planned this thing like a boss.
+It’s all going to come together.

 Are you in the midst of your annual event season right now too?
 How do you keep yourself together?